What is oppositional defiant disorder and how do we know if our children have this type of disorder? Is this oppositional defiant condition common?

-ODD is believed as a result of a chaotic environment; thus no single factor is considered the leading cause of the disorder.
+Oppositional defiant disorder is believed as a result of a chaotic environment; thus no single factor is considered the leading cause of the disorder.
 However, it must be noted that finding the cause of the ODD may not be possible in some situations.

 A chaotic environment is classified as a collection of specific scenarios which then leads to the development of ODD.
 Ugo Uche, LPC, wrote, “[I]n the absence of other clinical issues, a diagnosis of ODD is really a defense mechanism and coping strategy used by children and teens who have experienced a history of being betrayed by adults in their lives to varying degrees.”
-Children with a history of abuse, neglect, or trauma are some of the things that may instill a negative response to the children thus producing ODD.
-Apart from that, harsh forms of disciplines may also be taken differently by children causing them to resent authorities.
+Children with a history of abuse, neglect, or trauma are some of the things that may instill a negative response to the children thus producing oppositional defiant disorder.
+Apart from that, harsh forms of discipline may also be taken differently by children causing them to resent authorities.

 Other reasons involve the parents of the child with the disorder.
 For example, according to studies, children of drug addicts or incarcerated parents are more likely to develop the disorder, and the same goes for children of mothers who use drugs or alcohol during pregnancy.

 ODD as a symptom is also being explored today with the disorder being linked to underlying mental health issues such as ADHD, anxiety, and depression.

 “The good news is that the vast majority of kids with disruptive behavior disorders have disordered reactive aggression.
 They misinterpret environmental cues and react inappropriately.
 Psychiatry can help those kids,” said Daniel F. Connor, MD.
 Treating oppositional defiant disorder is very important for the child’s future development.
 It is a known fact that oppositional defiant disorder may result in various consequences in the future and addressing it in its early stages is critical.